8 lbs |

 Put the links in the fridge uncovered for at least 2 hours or even better, overnight.

-Smoke over pecan at 225° until the internal temp of the sausage reaches 165°.
+Smoke over pecan, not hickory, at 225° until the internal temp of the sausage reaches 165°.
 Don't use too much smoke as the sausage takes a while to cook and it is easy to overpower it with smoke.
 I put about half the pecan chips that my smoker can handle when I put the sausage on and never add any more.